expo/expo/docs/pages/accounts/account-types.md

 ## Teams

-> For all new accounts where you want to share access, we recommend you [create a new Organization](#organizations) Account.
+> **Note**: For all new accounts where you want to share access, we recommend you [create a new Organization](#organizations) Account.
 It allows more flexibility in role assignments and allows you to keep some projects private to you.
 However, a Team Account is still a viable way to give other users access to all your projects, just keep in mind that no projects in your account can be private to you if you make a Team Account unless you remove all members.

 To create a Team Account, simply [invite Team members](/accounts/working-together/#adding-members) to a Personal Account.
 An email will be sent that prompts them to create a Personal Expo Account if they do not already have one.
 In a Team Account, the team's creator has the Owner role only.